-6.14 It is important to make sure that your extension or alteration does not adversely affect the amenity of your neighbours.
+6.45 It is important to make sure that your extension or alteration does not adversely affect the amenity of your neighbours.

-There are three main ways that development can impact on neighbouring properties:
+6.46 There are three main ways that development can impact on neighbouring properties:

-- i.Loss of privacy - ii.Loss of light (both in terms of direct sunlight and overall daylight levels) - iii.Overbearing a sense of being overly enclosed, hemmed in, walled in by oppressive building work.
+- a.
+Loss of privacy - b.
+Loss of light (both in terms of direct sunlight and overall daylight levels) - c.
+Overbearing a sense of being overly enclosed, hemmed in, walled in by oppressive building work.

-Loss-of-privacy
+a.
+Loss of privacy

-6.15 Your extension should not result in significant loss of privacy to neighbouring dwellings and gardens, specifically habitable room windows and key outdoor garden areas.
+6.47 Your extension should not result in significant loss of privacy to neighbouring dwellings and gardens, specifically habitable room windows and key outdoor garden areas.
 In general terms, the more direct the angle of overlooking and the closer the overlooking relationship, the more harmful it is likely to be.

-Generally, the most sensitive garden area is the private rear garden, in particular that which is immediately outside the rear windows/doors to a house.
+6.48 Generally, the most sensitive garden area is the private rear garden, in particular that which is immediately outside the rear windows/doors to a house.
 These are often patio areas.
 In large gardens, the entire garden is usually not equally attributed the same degree of protection from overlooking.
 However, there is not one fixed rule as a neighbour may have invested in an important amenity space or facility at the top of their garden, such as a summer house or swimming pool.
 This can affect how harmful it may be to introduce overlooking.

+b.
 Loss of light (daylight & sunlight)

-6.16 Care should be taken in the design of new residential extensions and alterations to ensure that adequate levels of natural light and sunlight can be achieved to both existing and new buildings.
+6.49 Care should be taken in the design of new residential extensions and alterations to ensure that adequate levels of natural light and sunlight can be achieved to both existing and new buildings.

-Your extension must not significantly reduce the amount of daylight and sunlight available to neighbouring properties, specifically habitable room windows and key outdoor garden areas.
+6.50 Your extension must not significantly reduce the amount of daylight and sunlight available to neighbouring properties, specifically habitable room windows and key outdoor garden areas.